Saturday, June 10, 2023

 Miss Gladys H. Ratekin (1888-1952).
 Image source: Pflueger, D. H. (1964).1

-Unfortunately, to the best of my knowledge, no record exists which details Miss Ratekin's work from 1936 until 1952, when she herself died, and her mother, Mrs. Clara D. Ratekin, endowed Donald Pflueger with a trust fund to write the history of Covina that her wheelchair-bound daughter was not able to complete.1
+Unfortunately, as far as I've been able to determine, the library no longer has this material.
+Furthermore, no documentation apparently survives which details Miss Ratekin's own historical work from 1936 until 1952, when she herself died.
+All we are told is that her mother–Mrs. Clara D. Ratekin–subsequently turned over her daughter's notes to Donald Pflueger and endowed him with a trust fund to write the book on Covina history that her wheelchair-bound daughter was unable to complete.1

 Donald Howard Pflueger (1923-1994).
 Image source: Pomona Progress-Bulletin, September 18, 1953.25